HSBC money laundering report's release delayed amid U.S. appeal

-NEW YORK (Reuters) - A U.S. judge has agreed to delay the release of a report that says HSBC Holdings Plc (HSBA.L) “moved too slowly” to enhance its anti-money laundering compliance program following a $1.9 billion pact with the U.S. Justice Department.
+NEW YORK, March 10 (Reuters) - A U.S. judge has agreed to delay the release of a report that says HSBC Holdings Plc “moved too slowly” to enhance its anti-money laundering compliance program following a $1.9 billion pact with the U.S. Justice Department.

 U.S. District Judge John Gleeson in Brooklyn, New York, on Wednesday stayed the release while prosecutors and London-based HSBC appeal his January ruling requiring the unsealing of a report by a federal monitor appointed as part of a 2012 deferred prosecution deal.